Theatre & Drama Studies (BA Honours) (Level 8)

 No. There is no written work required for the entrance assessment.

 Yes, in Year 3, students may avail of the Erasmus Scheme to study abroad in a partner institution.

 Is there a late application facility?

-An entrance scholarship of €1,000 will be awarded to the first year BATDS entrant with the highest overall points (Leaving Certificate and CIT CSM exam combined).
+An entrance scholarship of €1,000 will be awarded to a first year BATDS entrant based on their assessment test.

 Emma completed her degree in 2016.
 During her studies, she appeared in several stage productions including the Irish premiere of The Laramie Cycle, and Our Town.
 She also appeared as Mary Boyle in Juno and the Paycock, and in Room for Two.
 In film, Emma starred alongside Brian Gleeson in the Irish neo-Western drama Darkness on the Edge of Town which recently got distribution on America Netflix and iTunes.